 I am accredited with both the BABCP (British Association for Behavioural & Cognitive Psychotherapies) and the BACP (British Association for Counselling & Psychotherapy).
 The BABCP is the lead organisation for the theory, practice, and development of Cognitive Behavioural Therapy in the UK.
 It signals the gold standard of expertise of a CBT Therapist and the CBT quality.
 Accreditation with the BABCP demonstrates that, as a CBT therapist, I have met the stringent criteria around qualifications and clinical experience.
 As a BABCP accredited CBT therapist I adhere to their ethical framework.
 My practice receives regular supervision, and I am required to undertake ongoing training as a mandatory part of my continuing professional development.

-I have worked as a therapist in Primary Care for over thirteen years; firstly, for MIND and then for the NHS prior to working in private practice.
+I have worked as a therapist in Primary Care for over fourteen years; firstly, for MIND and then for the NHS prior to working in private practice.
 I work with adults and children (11+) with a range of mental health difficulties.

 I have a background in scientific research and as a schoolteacher.
 I hold a PhD in Psychopharmacology, an MA in Integrative Counselling, and a Post Graduate Diploma in Cognitive Behavioural Therapy.